DHI/terracotta/docs/index.rst

 2. :doc:`Make it your tile server backend on an existing webserver. <tutorials/wsgi>` You can ingest your data :ref:`ahead of time <ingestion>` (recommended) or on-demand.
-3. :doc:`Deploy it on serverless architectures such as AWS λ to serve tiles from S3 buckets. <tutorials/aws>` This allows you to build apps that scale almost infinitely with minimal maintenance!
+3. :doc:`Deploy it on serverless architectures such as AWS Lambda to serve tiles from S3 buckets. <tutorials/aws>` This allows you to build apps that scale almost infinitely with minimal maintenance!